-Dr. Hunter Boylan, director of the National Center for Developmental Education and a professor of higher education, and Higher Education graduate student, Wes Shipley discuss the Master of Higher Education program at Appalachian State University.
+Dr. Hunter Boylan, director of the National Center for Developmental Education and a professor of higher education, and graduate student Wes Shipley discuss the Master of Arts in higher education program at Appalachian State University.
 This program is housed in the Reich College of Education's Department of Leadership and Education Studies.

 Hunter Boylan: My name is Hunter Boylan, and I direct the National Center for Developmental Education and I am also a professor of higher education here at Appalachian State.